Xzeryn/Elastic-Stack-Docker/README.md

 This project creates a full Elastic stack in docker using `docker compose`.

-It is based heavily on the work done by elkninja and adds the Elastic Package Registry and Elastic Artifact Registry containers for air-gapped environments.
+It is based heavily on the work done by elkninja and adds local copies of the Elastic Package Registry (EPR) and Elastic Artifact Registry (EAR) containers for air-gapped environments.  **WARNING** The Elastic Package Registry image is ~15G and the Elastic Artifact Registry is ~4G in size.

+The EPR and EAR are integrated into the project, but not required for the Elastic stack to function.
+To disable the local EPR/EAR and use the official registries on the elastic.co site, you will need to comment out sections of various files.
+(Instructions below)

 The project creates certs and stands up a 3-node Elasticsearch cluster, with Kibana and Fleet-Server already preconfigured.
 It also stands up Logstash, Metricbeat, Filebeat, and a webapp APM example container.